strik3r0x1/Vulns/README.md

-# Vulns
-Public POCs for multiple CVEs
+## Public Proof Of Concept for multiple CVEs